APEbbers/FreeCAD-Ribbon/.github/ISSUE_TEMPLATE/bug_report.md

    Go to "Help->About ...-> About FreeCAD".
 Click on "Copy to clipboard" and past here.
 - Ribbon information (Develop version only):
   Go to "Help->About ...->About Ribbon UI".
 Click on "Copy to clipboard" and past here.
-- Export your layout, zip it and add it to your issue by dragging it.
+- Export your layout, zip it and add it to your issue by dragging it or use the button below.

 **Additional context**
 Add any other context about the problem here.
 Like settings that you have changed or settings that are related to the issue.
 For example, icon sizes, text enabled, etc.